carmine560/trading-assistant/README.md

-Action](#create-or-modify-action)” section, save the customer margin ratios from the [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html) page using the `-r` option beforehand.
+Action](#create-or-modify-action)” section, save the customer margin ratios from the [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html) using the `-r` option beforehand.
 The following option creates the `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\hypersbi2_assistant.ps1` startup script, which can process the above options and start Hyper SBI 2.
 This script forcibly stops and restarts Hyper SBI 2 if it is already running, discarding